 Gallatin’s city park bears the name of Governor Dockery who donated 14 acres of land for public use (1906).
-The park was located on the bluff of the Grand River in northeast Gallatin, along the main way into Gallatin from train depots nearer the river.
+The park was located on the bluff of the Grand River in northeast Gallatin, along the main way into Gallatin from train depots nearer the river known as Lamma Hill Road.
 Later, 6 acres was added to the park.

 Governor Dockery served as president of the park board for many years.
 The asset was maintained by a 2 mill tax.

 In his retirement, A.M.
 Dockery took great pleasure in directing improvements on the 14 acres he donated to the City of Gallatin for its municipal park.
 Among many interests and duties, Dockery worked as ex-officio road overseer throughout Daviess County.
 (1908 photo)